Green-Software-Foundation/if/src/if-run/builtins/regex/README.md

 - `duration`
 - whatever value you passed to `parameter`

-### `GlobalConfigError`
+### `ConfigError`

-You will receive an error starting `GlobalConfigError: ` if you have not provided the expected configuration data in the plugin's `initialize` block.
+You will receive an error starting `ConfigError: ` if you have not provided the expected configuration data in the plugin's `initialize` block.

 The required parameters are: